top of page

 1. Spray Adhesives

-For a flat panel where the edges are not going to be wrapped.
-Carefully lay down your canvas or linen onto the panel and flatten it with your hands then a rubber roller. make sure you cut the fabric a little big to ensure the whole panel is covered.
+• For a flat panel where the edges are not going to be wrapped.
+Carefully lay down your canvas or linen onto the panel and flatten it with your hands then a rubber roller.
+Make sure you cut the fabric a little big to ensure the whole panel is covered.
+A tip is to lay the panel on the canvas and draw a pencil line where the panel is going to sit before applying the glue.
+This way, after the glue is applied you can get the panel into the right place the first time.

 2. Heat-Activated Adhesive Films